 Everyone Makes Mistakes: It’s How You Move on from Them That Matters

-This “failure” reminded me of the time I walked smack into a concrete pillar in the middle of a presentation to about 150 high school seniors.
-They couldn’t stifle their giggles and I had to laugh myself as it was pretty amazing how I managed not to see an eight-foot wide column.
+This “failure” reminded me of the time I walked smack into a concrete pillar.
+I was in the middle of a presentation to about 150 high school seniors.
+They couldn’t stifle their giggles.
+I had to laugh myself, too.
+It was pretty amazing how I managed not to see an eight-foot wide column.
 If I had let this mistake stop me, I wouldn’t be speaking today at fabulous places like the Ritz in London and New York.
 Mind you, I do keep a sharp eye out for those pesky pillars!

 Don’t let a few mistakes get you down.
 I don’t know of a single professional who hasn’t had a few failures.
-Just do what you can to apologize and make amends, set up systems and backups so that it doesn’t happen again, and keep going.
+Just do what you can to apologize and make amends.
+Then set up systems and backups so the mistakes don’t happen again.
+Finally, keep going forward.